 From archaic castles to dignified mansions and the dazzling view of the Lake District and the Scottish Highlands, there are an assorted set of places to visit in the UK.

 Cambridge is an enchanting English city situated on the River Cam only north of London.
-As one of the world’s top universities, the University of Cambridge, it has the entirety of the social and amusement choices you may anticipate from a college town.
+As one of the world’s top universities, the University of Cambridge, has the entirety of the social and amusement choices you may anticipate from a college town.

 There is no lack of activities even on the coldest winter day, and the alternatives are apparently boundless when the hotter climate sets in.